Weblog

 At night, when the kids have had one last peek at the twinkling Christmas lights, and William has finished his ten minute rambling prayer that God will "make help" him and Mommy and Daddy and Anna Kathryn and Stephen and Omie and Papa Bill and Grandma and Grandpa be happy (which is fun because my heart melts and gets to keep melting for a long time while he finishes), then I get my last hugs, and little hands wrap around my neck, and I hear, "I love you, Mommy."
 That's really the most fun part of Christmas.
 For Mommies, that is.

-Tuesday, 03 March 2009
+March 3, 2009

 • Holding up the Wall

 I heard a noise in the kitchen after naptime.
 I was putting things away in the high cupboards this morning, and left the stool set up, so I suspected that William was looking for snacks on the counters again.
 Sure enough, I rounded the corner to find him standing on the stool in front of the dishwasher, the open tub of mixed snacks in front of him.
 He leaned against the wall where my memo board covers the fuse box.
-"William, you already had your snack!"
+“William, you already had your snack!”
 I urged him away.
-He looked up at me sideways, "Fall down."
-He didn't have any snacks in his hands, and the cup he'd been using to store them earlier was absent, too.
-Well, if he wasn't filching snacks, what was he doing on my stool, anyway?
-I started to pull him away, when I realized--the memo board had fallen off it's nails, and he was leaning on IT, not the wall, trying to keep it from falling.
+He looked up at me sideways, “Fall down.”
+He didn’t have any snacks in his hands, and the cup he’d been using to store them earlier was absent, too.
+Well, if he wasn’t filching snacks, what was he doing on my stool, anyway?
+I started to pull him away, when I realized–the memo board had fallen off it’s nails, and he was leaning on IT, not the wall, trying to keep it from falling.
 I had to laugh, but just to myself.
 His little face was so serious, and he handled it so calmly.
 I hung it back up and grabbed him in a hug.
-"Did that scare you?"
+“Did that scare you?”
 His face was in my neck, but I could see his sheepish little nod in the reflection from the microwave.
-My brave little boy didn't even call for help.
+My brave little boy didn’t even call for help.
 Probably was afraid to get caught in the act of filching!

 I used to think Anna Kathryn was the calmest of children under stress.
 But I think William has her beat.